gmail unsubscribeemail managementproductivity

 2. Connect Gmail → Analyze → Bulk unsubscribe

-3. Set weekly reminder to unsubscribe from new senders
+3. Set a weekly reminder to unsubscribe from new senders

 Option 2: Manual cleanup (3-5 hours)